-Due to the advice of my in-laws I had a survey completed on a property in Fenny Stratford in advance of instructing lawyers.
-I have been advised that there is a flying freehold aspect to the property.
-My surveyor advised that some mortgage companies tend not issue a mortgage on a flying freehold property.
+I decided to have a survey done on a house in Fenny Stratford prior to retaining lawyers.
+I have been advised that there is a flying freehold element to the house.
+The surveyor advised that some mortgage companies will not grant a loan on such a property.

 It depends who your proposed lender is.
-Bank of Scotland has different requirements for example to Nationwide.
-If you e-mail us we can look into this further with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Fenny Stratford.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Fenny Stratford to see if the conveyancing will be more expensive.
+Bank of Scotland has different requirements from Nationwide.
+If you contact us we can check with the relevant mortgage company.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Fenny Stratford.
+Conveyancing may be slightly more expensive based on your lender's requirements.

 I am attracted to a couple of apartments in Fenny Stratford both have about forty five years left on the lease term.
 Should I regard a short lease as a deal breaker?

 A lease is a right to use the premises for a period of time.
 As the lease gets shorter the marketability of the lease decreases and results in it becoming more costly to acquire a lease extension.
 For this reason it is often a good idea to extend the lease term.
 Sometimes it is difficulties arise selling premises with a short lease because mortgage companies less inclined to grant a loan on such properties.
 Lease extension can be a protracted process.
 We advise that you get professional assistance from a solicitor and surveyor with experience in this field.

 I own a leasehold flat in Fenny Stratford, conveyancing was carried out half a dozen years ago.
 Can you let me have an estimated range of the fair premium for a lease extension?
 Comparable flats in Fenny Stratford with over 90 years remaining are worth £186,000.
 The ground rent is £55 levied per year.
 The lease finishes on 21st October 2073